Combat Records: Rebirth

 Combat Records briefly reformed in 2005, as an imprint under Koch Records, releasing records from Look What I Did, Horse the Band, and At All Cost.

 Sony Music Entertainment released most of the original Combat catalog digitally for the first time in 2015.
 The releases were marketed through the relaunched Music For Nations label.

 In 2017, it was announced that Megadeth bassist David Ellefson and Thom Hazaert were relaunching Combat as an imprint of EMP Label Group, who have released albums from Soulfly guitarist Marc Rizzo, Wrath, Dead By Wednesday, Hatchet, Sword, and more.
 On New Year's Day 2018, Ellefson announced that Throw the Goat was the first new band to be signed.
 In 2019, Ellefson and Hazaert's Combat Records, released joint venture reissues of several classic Combat catalog titles with Century Media Records, including releases by Exodus, Possessed, and Dark Angel.
 Tech Death Metal End-Time Illusion released Anamnesis Genesis in late 2023 under Combat and Mindsnap Music.

+In February 2026, it was announced that Combat had been relaunched again under new ownership after its sale by Ellefson and would now be run by its new owners, Robert Dujmusic, Alex Stojak and Nicole Wendeborn from its new office in Germany.
+Shortly after, in March 2026 the label announced their first signing under its new management, South Wales hard rock band James Kennedy and The Underdogs.